skyssolutions/lynxchan/src/be/Readme.md

 * `--global-role`, `-gr`: informs a role from 0 to 4, 0 meaning root user, 1 admin, 2 global volunteer, 3 global janitor and 4 regular user.
 * `--set-role`, `-sr`: set a new role for an existing account.
 Will not be used if `-ca` is used.
 Takes a login and global role.
 * `--maintenance`, `-m`: indicates a new value for maintenance mode on a running instance.
 The value will be parsed as JSON, so informing `true` or `false` will work, so as informing numbers that evaluate to false or true.
 Will be ignored if no daemon was not informed.
+* `--disk-media`, `-dm`: disk media.
+If any boolean true value is passed, any media file on the db will transferred to the disk.
+Otherwise, any media file on the disk will be transferred to the db.
+Be warned to NOT RUN on slave nodes in a cluster and is also adviced to not have a daemon running while the transfer is ongoing.
 * `--clear-individual-cache`, `-cc`: clears individual cache of postings and log entries.
 * `--shutdown`, `-s`: orders a running instance to shut down.
 Will be ignored if no daemon was not informed or if either maintenance mode is being changed or if the front-end is being reloaded on the same command.
 * `--set-password`, `-sp`: sets the password of the given account.
 Require the use of the login and password parameters.